chakrireddy01/Photogrammetry-and-Gaussian-Splatting-on-Lunar-Apollo-17-imagery/README.md

 ## 🧠 Summary

-This project helped me understand how additional viewpoints influence 3D model reconstruction in photogrammetry.
+This assignment helped me understand how additional viewpoints influence 3D model reconstruction in photogrammetry.
 It also introduced me to the value of image-based metrics like SSIM and PSNR when evaluating the similarity of novel views.
 """